 - Yoon, Jong Sung, Ericsson, K. A., and Donatelli, Dario.
 Effects of 30 years of disuse on exceptional memory performance, 884-903.
 Vol. 42.
 Cognitive Science, 2018.
 (DOI: 10.1111/cogs.12562)

 - Evans, Jarrett, Charness, Neil, Dijkstra, Katinka, Fitzgibbons, Joanna M., and Yoon, Jong Sung.
 Is episodic memory performance more vulnerable to depressive affect in older adulthood?, 244-263.
 Vol. 26.
 Aging, Neuropsychology and Cognition, 2018.
 (DOI: 10.1080/13825585.2018.1424314)

 - Yoon, Jong Sung, Charness, Neil, Boot, Walter R., Czaja, Sara J., and Rogers, Wendy A..
 Depressive symptoms as a predictor of memory complaints in the PRISM sample., 254-263.
 Vol. 74.
 Journals of Gerontology Series B: Psychological Sciences and Social Sciences, 2017.
 (DOI: 10.1093/geronb/gbx070)

 - Ericsson, K. A., and Yoon, Jong Sung.
 Exceptional memory and expertise.
 In The SAGE encyclopedia of theory in psychology, edited by H. L. Miller , 318-320..

 - Yoon, Jong Sung, Boutis, Kathy, Pecaric, Martin R., Fefferman, Nancy R., Ericsson, K. A., and Pusic, Martin V..
-A Think-Aloud Study to Inform the Design of Radiograph Interpretation Practice.
+A Think-Aloud Study to Inform the Design of Radiograph Interpretation Practice (In press).
 Advances in Health Sciences Education.